 Sometimes a personal injury settlement takes an exceptionally long time to come through, and you are left struggling until it does.
 While settlements are supposed to be processed within a reasonable timeframe, often, some elements might delay it.

 However, these delays that are slowing down your settlement timeline might be for a good reason, even if it does not seem that way at the time.
-This article will help provide some insight into the potential delays and how long your car accident settlement can take to arrive.

-Insurance adjusters want to avoid paying hefty sums because it affects their overhead.
-As a result, the adjuster will carefully examine the claims you have levied against their client to ensure the requested payment is accurate, necessary, and justified.
+Insurance adjusters want to avoid paying hefty lump sums because it affects their company’s profits.
+As a result, the adjuster will carefully examine the complaint you have filed against their client to ensure the requested payment is accurate, necessary, and justified.

 Similarly, if the amount of money demanded in your claim letter is significant, the insurance company and their defense lawyers will analyze your medical records, medical bills, and prior insurance claims, even those not associated with this car accident case.

 They do this to look for any injuries they can avoid paying for and attribute to something other than their client who caused the car accident and whom you are suing for the settlement.

-While not necessarily the most humane or fair arithmetic, this practice is allowed and performed to prevent false claims from being financed.
-Regardless, this analysis occurs whenever the insurance adjuster receives a demand for a specific settlement amount.
+Regardless, this analysis occurs whenever the insurance adjuster receives a demand letter for a specific settlement amount.

 However, some insurance adjusters will double down on their counteroffer and insist that the reduced settlement amount be accepted.

-While negotiations with an insurance adjuster are the main focus of a personal injury claim, your attorney often must negotiate with the medical providers that treated you.
+While negotiations with an insurance adjuster are the main focus of a personal injury claim, your attorney often must negotiate with the medical providers that treated you for your injuries.

 However, because the purpose of a settlement is to help pay off your medical costs, there is often little room for leftover funds for you to get as a settlement check at the end of the case.

-Fortunately, some states allow your attorney to negotiate down the amount personal injury victims owe medical providers, like doctors and surgery centers, so that plaintiffs can walk away with more of their settlement money at the end of your case.
+Fortunately, some states allow your attorney to negotiate down the amount personal injury victims owe medical providers, like doctors and surgery centers, so that plaintiffs can walk away with more of their settlement money at the end of the case.

 However, this process will always delay the sending of your settlement check in the mail or your law firm handing it to you.
 Just because an attorney can request a reduction of the lien does not mean a provider is obligated to agree to it by law.
 Common practice or not.